 For example, when I think of the sauce made with sea urchin, what come to mind right away are “Uni-Hishio (雲丹醤)” and “Uni-Shoyu (雲丹醤油)”.

 They are both available on some online shopping sites outside of Japan.
-Therefore, for those who are interested in the sea urchin sauce, today I want to talk about the difference between the Uni-Hishio and Uni-Shoyu.
+Therefore, for those who are interested in the sea urchin sauce, today I will talk about the difference between the Uni-Hishio and Uni-Shoyu.

 As I wrote about the former Uni-Hishio in the past article, the sea urchin sauce is known as a specialty of Fukui Prefecture and is made with sea urchin, sugar, salt, onion, amino acid, polysaccharide thickener, spices, and paprika pigment.

 On the other hand, this Uni-Shoyu sauce mainly consists of soy sauce, sake lees, fermented rice seasoning, sea urchin paste, salted sea urchin, salt, starch, sugar, sorbitol, alcohol, and paprika pigment.

 From the ingredient list, I think the Uni-Hishio is a sauce that makes the most of the natural umami taste of sea urchin.
 It is made by fermenting and aging salted sea urchin.

 Uni-Shoyu is a soy-sauce-based sea urchin sauce as “Shoyu (醤油)” means soy sauce in Japanese.
 This sauce has a dark brown color that comes from its base soy sauce.

 The Uni-Hishio sauce is smooth and quite mellow.
 It has a gentle yet rich sea urchin flavor.

 The Uni-Shoyu sea urchin soy sauce is slightly coarse in consistency and strong in taste compared to the Uni-Hishio sauce.